CGAL/cgal-web/_posts/2021-04-01-Clubhouse.md

 <p>You probably wouldn't have imagined that <em>Alpha Exploration</em>, which runs
 <a href="https://apps.apple.com/us/app/id1503133294">Clubhouse</a>, is a user of CGAL.
-You can learn all about how they use it in our Clubhouse room "Geometry meets Industry".</p>
+You can learn all about how Alpha Exploration and other companies use it in our Clubhouse room "Geometry meets Industry".</p>

 <h3>The Room</h3>